 - Left Turn Accidents — One of the most common types of crashes occurs when a driver turns left in front of an oncoming motorcycle.
 Whether this occurs because of impatience or a simple failure to see the motorcycle, a motorcyclist traveling at full speed is typically powerless to avoid a collision.
 The impact alone can cause serious injuries, but additional harm could result if the motorcyclist is thrown from their bike may add to the potential harm.

 - Lane Change Accidents — When motorcycles are traveling in the same direction as passenger vehicles, drivers may cause these types of crashes when they fail to perform a basic “shoulder check” of their blind spot.
 Additionally, these kinds of accidents also occur when motorists attempt to change lanes and a motorcyclist is lane splitting — riding the motorcycle between lanes of slow-moving or stopped traffic.

 - Failure to Obey Traffic Signs or Signals — Many collisions at intersections involve passenger vehicle drivers not stopping at red lights or stop signs.
 Violations of other traffic signs or signals can also cause these types of wrecks, which typically result in severe injuries for the motorcyclist.

 - Rear-End Accidents — While a passenger vehicle striking the rear bumper of another passenger vehicle usually results in little more than minor property damage, the consequences can be much more serious when the vehicle struck is a motorcycle.
 Even at low speeds, a rear-end collision frequently has enough impact to throw the motorcyclist several feet from their bike.

-- Driving Under the Influence — Drunk driving is a criminal offense in Alabama, and a motorist operating under the influence of alcohol or drugs is much more likely to make any one of a number of poor decisions that causes a wreck.
-Keep in mind that a criminal case is completely separate from a civil action.
+- Driving Under the Influence — Drunk driving is a criminal offense in Alabama, and a motorist operating under the influence of alcohol or drugs is much more likely to make any one of a number of poor decisions that cause a wreck.
+Keep in mind that a criminal case is completely separate from civil action.
 That means that a driver who is acquitted of DUI can still be held liable for damages in the civil case.
 If the driver is convicted, the conviction can be used as evidence of negligence in the civil action and could result in punitive damages possibly being awarded.